valeIT/valeIT.github.io/tos/index.md

 All Content, whether publicly posted or privately transmitted, is the sole responsibility of the person who originated such Content.
 We may not monitor or control the Content posted via the Services and, We cannot take responsibility for such Content.
 Any use or reliance on any Content or materials posted via the Services or obtained by you through the Services is at your own risk.

-Wedo not endorse, support, represent or guarantee the completeness, truthfulness, accuracy, or reliability of any Content or communications posted via the Services or endorse any opinions expressed via the Services.
+We do not endorse, support, represent or guarantee the completeness, truthfulness, accuracy, or reliability of any Content or communications posted via the Services or endorse any opinions expressed via the Services.
 You understand that by using the Services, you may be exposed to Content that might be offensive, harmful, inaccurate or otherwise inappropriate, or in some cases, postings that have been mislabeled or are otherwise deceptive.
 Under no circumstances will We be liable in any way for any Content, including, but not limited to, any errors or omissions in any Content, or any loss or damage of any kind incurred as a result of the use of any Content posted, emailed, transmitted or otherwise made available via the Services or broadcast elsewhere.

 #### Your Rights